 Welcome!
 We are so excited that you will be joining us this summer!
 We want to make getting ready for camp as uncomplicated as possible, so we have designed this page for families joining us for the first time!
-We have many pages on our site that explain camp to you: meals, cabins, activities, etc. But what you need to know as a first time family branches out farther than just the "campy stuff".
-This page will help you navigate the things that First Time Families need to know most when coming to Cub Creek.
+Many pages on our site explain about camp: meals, cabins, activities, etc., but what you need to know as a first time family branches out further than just the "campy stuff".
+Read this page to help you navigate the things that First Time Families need to know most when coming to Cub Creek.
 We're here to help!

 Setting Your Camper up for Success!

 Don't worry if you encounter a little nervousness about your first time experience with camp.
-We understand cold-feet and nerves!
+We understand cold feet and nerves!
 As a matter of fact, we believe that those feelings can help make the best camp experiences even more outstanding.
-It feels great to overcome a fear and conquer your first sleep-away camp, or a new camp in general.
-We know, however, that there are steps that both parents and future campers can take to be ready for camp and reduce precamp gitters.
+It feels great to overcome a fear and conquer your first sleepaway camp, or a new camp in general.
+We know, however, that there are steps that both parents and future campers can take to be ready for camp and reduce pre camp jitters.

 Parents: We know that you are reading all the pages on this website preparing for camp!
-And that excites us- keep doing it!
+And that excites us - keep doing it!
 But nothing is more comforting than talking to someone.
-So, give us a call if you have any questions!
-Be sure to allow your camper to be as involved in the pre-camp process as much as possible, the more they know, the more comfortable they will be about camp.
+So, give us a call at 573-458-2125, if you have any questions!
+Make sure your camper is involved in the pre-camp process as much as possible, the more they know, the more comfortable they'll feel about camp.
 Let them pack their bags (and you can rearrange if needed!), take them shopping, let them read the packing list.
-Lastly, as you look across the site, it is our hope that you can see your child through all our campers.
-We believe that camp is for all kids and that it takes introverts, extroverts, loud, shy, high-energy and low-energy kids to make up camp.
-We have seen kids grow out of their shell, become bold enough to sing in front of the dining hall, become more compassionate, and have more independence from a week at camp.
-That experience is available for everyone who comes here.
+Lastly, as you look across the site, it's our hope that you can see a glimpse of what your child will experience here at camp.
+We believe that camp is for all kids, and that it takes introverts, extroverts, loud, shy, high-energy and low-energy kids to make up camp.
+We've seen kids grow out of their shell, become bold enough to sing in front of the dining hall, become more compassionate, and have more independence from a week at camp.
+That experience is available for everyone who comes to Cub Creek.

 Paperwork is Important!

-Paperwork is required to be filled out prior to any camper coming to camp, but most imporantly it helps camp prepare for your arrival!
+Paperwork is required to be filled out prior to any camper coming to camp, but most importantly, it helps us here at camp prepare for your arrival!
 We want our counselors to be ready for their campers' needs, so parents filling out their paperwork and providing helpful information regarding their children is very helpful for a successful camp experience.
-During Check-in, families that have not finished paperwork, including submitting medical information, sorting medications, submitting insurance information, etc. are asked to finish that before moving on with the check in process.
+Families that have not finished their paperwork, including submitting medical information, sorting medications, submitting insurance information, etc. are asked to complete it, before moving on with the check in process.
 To make the first day of camp as smooth as possible, please be sure all paperwork is completed on or prior to April 1st and before your camp session.

 Medications at Camp

-If your camper is taking any medications, supplements, vitamins on a daily basis while with us at Camp, you are required to get a Doctor's signature on our Medical Form prior to camp.
+If your camper is taking any medications, supplements, vitamins, etc., on a daily basis while with us at Camp, you are required to get a Doctor's signature on our Medical Form prior to camp (this can be found in CampDoc).
 Before camp starts, we send all families camp medication packets.
-These packets are used at all medication times to administer pill medications to campers.
+These packets are used to administer pill medications at specific times to your camper.
 Please take the time to sort and fill your medication packets prior to camp and come prepared!
 When you arrive to camp for Check-in, you will speak with the Nurse and she will speak to you regarding your campers' medications.
 Having medications sorted and ready makes things move quickly and you can go on to enjoy the rest of check in!

 The First Day of Camp